shamin/detector/README.md

 ## How to use

 - Install detector-io github app.
-- Create a .detector files with the file name that needs to be tracked.
+- Create a `.detector` file with the file names that needs to be tracked.
-- Now detector app automatically checks and comments if there is a change in the file tracked in a pull request.
+- Now detector app automatically checks and comments, if there is a change in the file tracked, in a pull request.

 ## Setup